A SKIER'S GUIDE TO

 Starting on Peak 6, Daydream, Reverie, and Déjà Vu make nice, but short finishes to the quality terrain above.

 Peak 7 lacks the kind of pitch you’re looking for, but one run – Claimjumper is pretty sweet for Super G type turns from top to bottom.

-Frankly, lower Peak 8 is just too busy to really enjoy any of the groomers.
+Frankly, lower Peak 8 is normally just too busy to really enjoy any of the groomers, but if you happen to catch the 8:30am opening, Spruce is good for at least a couple worthy laps.
 On upper Peak 8, off the T-Bar, Pika can be nice and also Alpine Alley/Upper Four O’Clock.